bcarmo-caio/ejabberd-erlang-stuff/README.md

 # ejabberd-erlang-stuff
-Some tools that helps me compiling ejabberd modules
+Some tools that help me compiling ejabberd modules